 Kartik Hosanagar is the John C. Hower Professor of Technology and Digital Business and a Professor of Marketing at The Wharton School of the University of Pennsylvania.
 Kartik’s research work focuses on the digital economy, in particular the impact of analytics and algorithms on consumers and society, Internet media, Internet marketing and e-commerce.

 Kartik has been recognized as one of the world’s top 40 business professors under 40.
-He has received several teaching awards including the MBA and Undergraduate Excellence in Teaching awards at the Wharton School.
-His research has received several awards including the best paper award at the Consortium on Technology Policy and Management.
-Kartik is a cofounder of Yodle Inc, a venture-backed firm that was acquired by Web.com.
-Yodle was listed by Inc. Magazine among America’s fastest growing private firms in the US.
-He has served on the advisory board of Milo Inc (acq by eBay) and is involved with other startups as either an investor or board member.
-His past consulting and executive education clients include Google, Nokia, American Express, Citi and others.
+He is a ten-time recipient of MBA or Undergraduate teaching excellence awards at the Wharton School.
+His research has received several best paper awards.
+Kartik cofounded and developed the core IP for Yodle Inc, a venture-backed firm that was acquired by Web.com.
+Yodle was listed by Inc. Magazine among America’s fastest growing private companies.
+He is a cofounder of SmartyPal Inc. He has served on the advisory boards of Milo (acq. by eBay) and Monetate and is involved with many other startups as either an investor or board member.
+His past consulting and executive education clients include Google, American Express, Citi and others.
 Kartik was a co-host of the SiriusXM show The Digital Hour.
 He currently serves as a department editor at the journal Management Science and has previously served as a Senior Editor at the journals Information Systems Research and MIS Quarterly.

 Abstract: Platforms in the sharing economy such as Uber and Lyft adopt a bilateral rating system (BRS) that allows service providers to rate customers and to make accepting/rejecting decisions based on the customers' ratings while in the traditional online platforms (e.g., eBay), only customers have the privilege to rate the other party, i.e., a unilateral rating system (URS) is implemented.
 This novel feature of the rating system in the sharing economy changes the service provider's effort structure in a fundamental way, which in turn affects the pricing strategy of the platform and the welfare of service providers as well as customers.
 With a stylized model, we compare URS and BRS in the context of ride-sharing service to study their impact on the decisions as well as revenue/welfare of all stakeholders.
 Our results show that being empowered to turn down customers at the service providers' discretion (in BRS) may not always improve the economic situation of service providers.
 Specically, the platform could squeeze the service providers' profit margin (per order) forcing them to serve only highly rated customers and hence reducing both their transaction volume and the profit margin.
 This leads to a decline in the service quality compared with URS.
 Meanwhile, the platform could also suffer a loss from BRS when the customers' valuation to the service is high (e.g., in a city with a less developed public transportation system), as the service providers' "cherry-picking" behavior in selecting customers is particularly costly to the platform in that case.
 This makes the platform have to give some of its revenue back to the service providers to mitigate their over-selection behavior, which can potentially reduce the transaction volume substantially.
 In practice, the platform could change the decision time of drivers (to reject customers' request) based on the estimation of the customers' valuation (in each city) to the ride-sharing service and hence, switching between bilateral and unilateral rating systems effectively.